spectrocloud/librarium/docs/deprecated/automation/palette-cli/commands/validator.md

 tags: ["palette-cli"]
 ---

-The Palette CLI has built-in support for the open-source [Validator](https://github.com/validator-labs/validator) framework and its plugins ecosystem.
+The Palette CLI has built-in support for the open source [Validator](https://github.com/validator-labs/validator) framework and its plugins ecosystem.
 You can use the Validator to verify your environment is ready for an installation of self-hosted Palette, VerteX, or for deployment of Kubernetes clusters through Palette.